How to Revive Teammates – Elden Ring: Nightreign

 When you or any ally are brought to 0 HP, that player will collapse, and a purple circular bar divided into three segments will appear above them.
 The character will be able to slowly crawl, but will be unable to perform any other actions until revived.
 In the game this is referred to as a “Near Death” state.

 You can use the purple segment to determine how much damage you will need to deal to bring this character back to life.
-(Because attacking someone who is dying with an intent to help is a very intuitive idea, right?)
+If you are able to whittle it away, the downed player will be revived.
+If no damage is dealt for a period of time, the purple bar will begin to refill.

 Note that there is no “Near Death” state for solo play (see next section).

-Good news is, the run does not end if you die during the Day.
-Instead, you respawn at the nearest Site of Grace with -1 penalty to your level.
-You will drop all of your Runes on death and will need to pick them up from your body.
+• You will drop all of your Runes on death and will need to pick them up from your body.
 If you die again before that happens, the runes are lost.

 All of your other items stay with you.